 - If you’re stuck for something to say, why not read aloud?
 A newspaper or magazine article is fine, but if you enjoy it, why not try out a favourite children’s book or nursery rhyme?
-You can even personalise your own small story written and illustrated by an award winning children's author.
+You can even personalise your own small story written and illustrated by an

 - See if you notice any changes in your baby’s behaviour.
 Remember the baby will find your voice calming, so expect less movement rather than more.

 - Get dad and other family members involved too.
 They’ll have to get really close to the bump to be heard, so make sure you’re comfortable.

 To learn more about what your baby hears in the womb, and how it affects their development, explore more articles in our Hello In There series.